curvedinf/hypercells/README.md

 of the cell creation process.
 Internally this tag is used as the body of the `hc_generate_td_innerHTML(td_el, field_name, fields, tbody_el, context_class, row_num)` javascript function defined in `hypercells_js.html`.
-It is used to create the innerHTML of each TD tag in the hypercells component.
+It is used to create the innerHTML of each TD tag in the hypercells instance.

 ### `hypercells_loader.html`